Vision for Children With Special Needs

 It is therefore crucial for parents and caregivers to understand the importance of bringing a child with special needs for a comprehensive eye exam.

-Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.Giddens Optometry provides customized vision therapy for patients in Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.
+Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.Giddens Optometry provides customized vision therapy for patients in Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.